signalfx/splunk-otel-java/README.md

   (`http://localhost:9080/v1/trace`).
 - Unlimited default limits for [configuration options](#trace-configuration) to support full-fidelity traces.

-> :warning: This project is currently in **BETA**.
+> :construction: This project is currently in **BETA**.

 ## Getting Started

-The agent works with Java runtimes version 8 and higher.
+The agent works with Java runtimes version 8 and higher and supports all JVM-based languages (for example, Clojure, Groovy, Kotlin, Scala).
 Supported libraries and versions are listed [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation#supported-java-libraries-and-frameworks).
-Other JVM-based languages like Scala and Kotlin are also supported, but may not work with all instrumentations.

 To get started, download the JAR for the agent's [latest version](https://github.com/signalfx/splunk-otel-java/releases/latest/download/splunk-otel-javaagent-all.jar)